Imaad00/Imaad00/README.md

 # About Me:

 <!--🔭 I’m currently working on My Portfolio Website-->
-🌱 I’m currently working on AI. <br>
+🌱 I’m currently working on AI/ML. <br>
 💬 Ask me about anything. <br>
 📫 How to reach me: Instagram,Twitter.